Can’t Focus? 12 Reasons Why and the Ways to Fix It

 Reduce or Eliminate Sugar

-Sugar negatively affects our attention span, mood, and memory.
+Sugar negatively affects attention span, mood, and memory.

-It changes our brainwave patterns, making it hard to think clearly.
+It changes brainwave patterns, making it hard to think clearly.

 Sugar fuels brain inflammation which is linked to poor focus as well as numerous mental health disorders.